celiaarsen/TSV-Filter/README.md

 November 8, 2018,
 Written for Honors Intro Computer Science, Columbia University

-This system is essentially a very simple relational datastream management system, made without using the streams and filters package in the java API.
+This system is essentially a very simple relational data stream management system, made without using the streams and filters package in the java API.

 The system takes a tsv file as input, where the first line is header names, and the second line is data types.
 For example: